 Family Pot-luck Dinners are held on Sundays at 5:00 p.m., which allows families with young children to be present (though families with older children are encouraged to come as well!).
 The dinners, which are casual, fun and high energy (!), have been welcomed by many families who are not easily able to participate in Foyer Dinners, but desire fellowship with others in the parish.

 One of the fastest growing segments of the congregation is young adults in their 30s and early 40s.
 On many Sundays, 25% of worshippers might fall into this category!
 In order to help build community among this population, a Young Adult Group – often referred to as the 20s/30s+ Group – was formed in December 2009.
 Most recently, the group has gathered for a springtime barbeque at the home of two parishioners; an Epiphany party at the Rectory; and a happy hour at the Irish Inn at Glen Echo.
 More opportunities for fellowship and meaningful discussion about the intersection of life and faith are on the horizon.

-The next meeting is on Sunday, October 5, 3:00 p.m. when the group will discuss parishioner Cathy Baker’s book To Do the Deal, A Novel in Stories.
 See This Week at Redeemer.
 The Book Group is a gathering of parishioners who share a passion for literature, particularly works of history and theology.
 The group meets at the home of a member every four to six weeks.
 Tea, coffee, and other refreshments are served.
 Lively conversation ensues.
 All are welcome!
-For more information, contact parishioner/coordinator Huda Kraske: email@example.com .
+For more information, contact parishioner/coordinator Huda Kraske: firstname.lastname@example.org .